Aakaaaassh/Data-Analylitics-Using-Python/README.md

 4.)
 Give a data set which has all the open == low values.
 5.)
 Make a 20 day SMA (Simple Moving Average) on the full Data.

-I have written a code in python to fulfill the assignment which reads the dataset from data.xlsx file and after the code is executed a new assignment.xlsx file will be generated along with the data in it and a 20 day SMA graph will be saved i am attaching the final code as well jupyter file with input and output.
+I have written a code in python and used Pandas Library to fulfill the assignment which reads the dataset from data.xlsx file and after the code is executed a new assignments.xlsx file will be generated along with the data in it and a 20 day SMA graph will be saved.

+I am attaching the final code as well jupyter file along with dataset,assignment and 20 SMA graph.